 In May/June 2012, Nabila covered first-hand the first free elections for centuries in Egypt where she met the new President Mohammed Morsi.
 Writing in the London Evening Standard, Guardian and Independent, Nabila focused on the struggles of Egyptian women in particular.

-Nabila writes regular columns for The Guardian, The Observer, The Independent, The Daily Telegraph, CapX, and London Evening Standard.
+Nabila writes regular columns for The Guardian, The Observer, The Independent, The Daily Telegraph, The London Evening Standard, CapX, UnHerd, and France’s English newspaper The Connexion.

 She also produces features and news stories for a wide range of other Fleet Street publications, including the Sunday Telegraph, Daily Mail, Mail on Sunday, Mirror, Daily Express, Sunday Times, and Sunday Times magazine.

 Nabila’s work also appears in the US in The New York Times and in French newspapers like Le Monde, Le Figaro, Le Parisien, Marianne, and L’Express.

 She contributes to Middle Eastern outlets, including Arab News, The National, Newsweek Middle East, Asharq al-Awsat, al-Arab, Middle East Monitor, Middle East Eye, Gulf News, Daily News Egypt, The Gulf Today, Al Jazeera News, The Majalla magazine, and Think, the new Qatari current affairs corporate magazine.

 Nabila’s articles are syndicated worldwide.